AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

 ## Note About the PIDs
 In versions of Pedro Pathing before early August 2024, there were 2 PIDs used in the translational, heading, and drive control.
 However, now there is only one main PID.
 The old system can still be used.
-Scroll down to the bottom of `FollowerConstants` and set all the booleans from lines `151` to `153` to true.
+Scroll down to the bottom of `FollowerConstants` and set all the booleans from lines `157` to `159` to true.
+They should be named `useSecondaryTranslationalPID`, `useSecondaryHeadingPID`, and `useSecondaryDrivePID`.
 This will enable the two PID system that Pedro Pathing originally used.
 From there, scroll down and all the values pertaining to the secondary PIDs will be there.
 The two PID system works with a PID that handles larger errors (the main PID) and a second PID to handle smaller errors (the secondary PID).
 The main PID should be tuned to move the error within the secondary PID's range